pjsofts/Laravel-Test/README.md

     - Each user can only edit/delete items posted by themselves.
 6. **(optional)** If you like, you can have a set public/private button in front of each todo item, public todo items can also be edited/deleted by other users
+7. **(optional)** Adding a Role-Permission mechanism for users have extra points. (e.g. a user may can add todo but not edit it and another user may have all the permissions )

 ## Frontend